NGSEP/NGSEPcore/README.txt

 should be larger than 1000.
 This is a usage example to identify low frequency variants from a pool of 48 individuals in a Tilling experiment:

-java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 5000 -maxBaseQS 30 -h 0.1 -ploidy 96 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar SingleSampleVariantsDetector -maxAlnsPerStartPos 5000 -h 0.1 -ploidy 96 -r <REFERENCE> -i <INPUT_FILE> -o <OUTPUT_PREFIX>

 -------------------------------------------
 Molecular haplotyping of single individuals